wusatosi/tt-metal/models/demos/llama3/README.md

 Below is an updated table with max prefill context-length support for our demo.
 These were tested on both accuracy and performance mode.

-The main reason for a long context length not fitting on device is lack of memory memory.
+The main reason for a long context length not fitting on device is lack of memory.
 Any exceptions are marked in the table in appendix.

 |              |      N150     |      N300     |      T3K       |      TG     |
 |--------------|---------------|---------------|----------------|-------------|